Animate an Image

 Open your image in Acorn, File ▸ Open.
 Duplicate the alpaca image, Layer ▸ Duplicate Layer ⇧⌘D.

 Using the polygonal or free hand selection tool in the tools palette, make a selection encompassing the lower part of the alpaca's jaw on the duplicated layer.

 Choose Layer ▸ New Layer with Selection, then deselect ⌘D. Repeat these steps and make a selection of the upper part of the alpaca's jaw, choose Layer ▸ New Layer with Selection, then deselect ⌘D.

 Make sure you are currently selected on the layer with the lower jaw.
 Use Layer ▸ Rotate and Transform ▸ Scale and Rotate to slightly rotate the jaw clockwise.
 Move the lower jaw slightly down and to the left.
 Double click to commit your transformation.
 Repeat for the other layer with the upper jaw.

 Click on your top layer in the layers list.
 Merge the top layer down to combine it with the jaw layer below it, Layer ▸ Merge Down (⌘E).
 Choose the paint tool from the tools palette and set the color to black.
 Decrease the opacity of the brush to around 50%.
 Fill in areas of the mouth that may have hard edges.
-Select the eraser tool and set the opacity to around 10%.
+Select the eraser tool and set the softness to around 90%.
 Run the eraser around the edges of the jaw layer to smooth out the edges of the fur.

 Merge down the jaw layer to the duplicate alpaca image layer (⌘E).
 Now click on the visibility eye icon on the left hand side of the duplicate layer to hide the layer.
-Repeatedly click the visibility eye to see a preview of your animation of the alpaca's jaw moving.
+Repeatedly click the visibility icon to see a preview of your animation of the alpaca's jaw moving.

 Open Keynote, and create a new presentation.